koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 ### Hello Lambda

 No demo is complete without 'Hello World', so here is the AWS Lambda version.
-AWS Lambda supports Python, Node, C# and JVM as its primary runtime of choice and you can add other stacks via some trickery, for example using [APEX](https://github.com/apex/apex).
+AWS Lambda supports Python, Node, C#, and JVM as its primary runtime of choice and you can add other stacks via some trickery, for example using [APEX](https://github.com/apex/apex).

 We'll just use Node as the runtime for the example code, just to make things easier.